muppet9010/Factorio-Biter-Revive/README.md

   - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent to the mod setting "Evolution % for maximum reviving chance".
   - chanceBase = the revive chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
   - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent to the mod setting "Chance of revive % per evolution %".
-  - chanceFormula = the revival chance formula as a text string. - Equivalent of mod setting "Chance of revive formula".
+  - chanceFormula = the revival chance formula as a text string - Equivalent of mod setting "Chance of revive formula".
 NOTE: only a single active command of the highest priority order will set the formula.
 The exact applied highest priority command will be random due to internal Lua table ordering.
 This isn't deemed an issue as the concept of adding raw formulas together or finding the largest formula in a mod wide abstract way doesn't make sense.
 Priority order is: enforced command, base command, mod setting, add command.
   - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent to the mod setting "Revive delay minimum seconds".
   - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent to the mod setting "Revive delay maximum seconds".
+  - maxRevives = the maxiumum number of times a single unit can be revived (integer), with 0 being unlimited - equivalent to the mod setting "Maximum revives per unit".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".

 Example Commands with their JSON string: